mk3008/Carbunql/README.md

 However, since this library does not reference the DBMS (table definition), it cannot detect column names that are not explicitly stated in the select query.

-If you try to insert a search condition for the column "price" into the select query above, an error will occur even if the column is defined in the DBMS.
+If you try to insert a search condition for the column `price` into the select query above, an error will occur even if the column is defined in the DBMS.

 In this case, make it clear that there is a column name in the select query.
-If you write it like this, the column "price" will be detected.
+If you write it like this, the column `price` will be detected.

 ```sql
 select